tenluap/nuxt-nw/README.md

 A starter project template for use with [vue-cli](https://github.com/vuejs/vue-cli) that combines [Nuxt.js](https://github.com/nuxt/nuxt.js) with [Nw.js](https://nwjs.io/).

-> For the original clonable (not vue-cli) version use the [git-clone branch](https://github.com/nuxt-community/electron-template/tree/git-clone).

 ## Prerequisites

 The following software must be installed: